Chuo-ku Tourism Association Official Blog

 >>About this blog

-Although it was not a hot day, the sun shining slowly at a maximum temperature of 33 ° C is dazzling on this day.
+Although it was not a hot day, the sun shining tightly with a maximum temperature of 33 ° C is dazzling on this day.

-At 10:00 am on time, the participants selected by lottery will gather in front of "Ninben" on the 1st floor of Chored Muromachi.
+At 10:00 am on the scheduled time, the participants selected by lottery gathered in front of "Ninben" on the 1st floor of Coredo Muromachi.

-A small tour of the three long-established stores "Ninben", "Eitaro Sohonpo", and "Yamamotoyama", which were founded in the Edo period, started a small tour of about 2 hours to listen to the history of the shop and the story behind the products.
+A small tour of three long-established stores "Ninben", "Eitarou Sohonpo" and "Yamamotoyama" that were established in the Edo period, and started a small tour of about 2 hours to ask about the history of the shop and the back story of the products.

-It is said that the first Kahei Yamamoto opened an Edo store and sold tea and paper.
-The name Yamamotoyama is derived from the product name of Uji Sencha, which was released in the Edo period and was popular, and when it was reorganized into a corporate organization in 1941, it was officially adopted as the company name.
+It is said that the first generation Kahei Yamamoto opened Edo and began trading tea and paper.
+The name Yamamotoyama is derived from the product name of Uji Sencha, which was sold in the Edo period and was popular, and when it was reorganized into a corporate organization in 1941, it was officially adopted as the company name.

-Inside the store, there is a signboard of Taro Okamoto's grandfather and calligrapher Katei Okamoto.
+Inside the store, there is a signboard of Taro Okamoto's grandfather and calligrapher Katei Okamoto's calligraphy.

 Thank you very much for your participation.

-Thank you to everyone in charge of each store, while you were busy, valuable stories.
+Thank you to everyone in charge of each store, while you were busy.

 DSC00014RS.JPG DSC00015RS.JPG DSC00016RS.JPG